iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 # Ch20.
-Views, Sessions, And Viminfo
+Views, Sessions, and Viminfo

 After you worked on a project for a while, you may find the project to gradually take shape with its own settings, folds, buffers, layouts, etc. It's like decorating your apartment after living in it for a while.
 The problem is, when you close Vim, you lose those changes.
 Wouldn't it be nice if you can keep those changes so the next time you open Vim, it looks just like you had never left?